Ancestral Photos and Portrait

 (Above photo from Kansas State Historical Society.
 Copy and reuse restrictions apply.)

 Above: Chief Abram B. Burnett, biological grandson of Chief Chebaas, who was biological brother to Chief Topinabee.
-Both Chebaas and Topinabee were documented as the hereditary principal chiefs of the St. Joseph Potawatomis.
+Both Chebaas and Topinabee were documented as chiefs of the St. Joseph Potawatomis.
 Chief Abram B. Burnett was 6' to 6'1" in height and was noted as being the strongest man in Kansas.
 He was noted as a remarkable sight weighing 496 lbs. at the time of his death.

 1860 Austrian Lorenz rifle-musket of Chief Abram B. Burnett.
 During the Civil War, Chief Abram B. Burnett helped as a guide for the Union Army assisting with his knowledge of the Kansas territory.
 In his assisting the Union Army, he was gifted an 1860 Austrian Lorenz musket.
 During this time his children had tended to a Maple Grove to make sugar.
 This grove provided a safe hiding place for food and valuables during the war.